DavidWells/davidwells.io-v1/content/blog/2019-07-12-respecting-do-not-track-with-analytics.md

 See the [analytics demo](https://analytics-demo.netlify.com/) & [docs](https://github.com/davidwells/analytics#table-of-contents) for more details.

-Hope this helps!
+I hope this helps!
 Leave a comment below if you have any questions.